corelevel/DatabaseArchiving/README.md

 # DatabaseArchiving
 PowerShell script can be used for data archiving and data purging.
 It automatically creates a table script for the destination database (if the table not exists) and if a new column added to the source it adds that column to the destination.
 Also, the script supports resume after failure.

+To install and use:
+* Create working database on the source database server
+* Create database schema with using *schema.sql* file
+* Create group record and fill settings
+* Create table record(s) and fill settings
+* Set *$ArcConnectionString* and *$groupName* variables inside PowerShell script

 Archiving and purging process performed by groups.
 Each group has a set of tables and settings, and each table has its own additional settings.

 For each group following settings exists: